Neisseria weaveri

 Positive results for carbonic anhydrase, catalase (strong reaction), phenylalanine

-deaminase (weak reaction) & oxidase (strong reaction).
+deaminase (weak reaction) and oxidase (strong reaction).

 Negative results for DN-ase, iodine test (polysaccharide production), nitrate reduction, nitrite reduction, tributyrin hydrolysis, acid